Ordnance Survey National Geographic Database MCP server

 Stats

-The Ordnance Survey MCP server provides LLM access to UK geospatial data through Ordnance Survey APIs.
-It enables you to ask simple location-based questions (like finding cinemas in Leeds City Centre) or use prompt templates for more complex use cases related to street works, planning, and more.
-The server implements a 2-step workflow plan to ensure optimal results.
+The Ordnance Survey MCP server lets you access UK geospatial data through Ordnance Survey APIs directly from LLMs.
+You can ask simple questions like "find all cinemas in Leeds City Centre" or use prompt templates for complex use cases related to road networks, street works, and planning.

 Prerequisites